CoderNova424/remote_file_cleaner/README.md

 ## Download

-Download `[JunkCleaner.exe](amazon.ca)` from the latest GitHub Release.
+Download `JunkCleaner.exe` from the latest GitHub Release.

 Once downloaded, simply double-click `JunkCleaner.exe` to open Junk Cleaner.

-No Python installation or additional setup is required.
+No Python installation or additional setup is `required`.

 ## Features